TeHMoroS/dnadesigned.dev/README.md

 I intend to replace everything in the `dependencies` section of the `package.json` file with custom, tailored implementations that do what I need.

-Custom implementation progress so far (what I've already replaced):
+Custom implementation progress so far (what I've already replaced/implemented using only what Node.js has out of the box, in order of implementation):

 -   the build tool workflow;
 -   web server for serving the generated site in dev mode;
+-   Git structure reading, extracting commit author's name for use as content's author;